Alphonse Briart: Life events

-Briart was born at Chapelle-lez-Herlaimont on 25 February 1825, the son of a military surgeon.
+Briart was born at Chapelle-lez-Herlaimont, then in the United Kingdom of the Netherlands on 25 February 1825, the son of a military surgeon.
 In 1844 he graduated from the École des Mines in Mons as an engineer.
-For most of his career he worked for the Mariemont & Bascoup coal-mining company.
+For most of his career, he worked for the Mariemont & Bascoup coal-mining company.
 In 1868 he was appointed the company's Chief Engineer, and in 1888 the company's president.

 He married Elise Deltenre in 1855.

 His first geological publication, in collaboration with Fr.
 Cornet, was published in 1863.
-In 1866 the two of them received the gold medal of the Société des sciences, arts, et lettres du Hainaut for a paper on the Cretaceous terrain of Hainaut.
+In 1866 the two of them received the gold medal of the Society of Sciences, Arts and Letters of Hainaut (Société des sciences, des arts et des lettres du Hainaut) for a paper on the Cretaceous terrain of Hainaut.

 In 1867, together with Cornet and A. Houzeau de Lehaie, Briart undertook the excavation of the Neolithic flint mines of Spiennes, and at nearby Mesvin, during the construction of the railway line between Mons and Charleroi.
 Findings were presented to the International Prehistoric Congress held in Brussels in 1872.